Work Statistics via Real-Time Effective Field Theory: Application to Work Extraction from Thermal Bath with Qubit Coupling: Work statistics of thermal bath with qubit coupling

 We will now consider the work statistics for the thermal bath coupled to a spin or fermion qubit, i.e., the driven protocol \eq{H_tot_m} with $H_0$ and $V$ given by \be H_0 = H_0^{\rm TB} + H_0^{\rm Q} \qquad {\rm with} \quad H_0^{\rm Q} =\Omega |1\rangle\langle 1| \ee and

 acting on the initial diagonal state \be \rho = \rho_{\rm Q} \otimes \rho_{\beta} \quad \mbox{with} \quad \rho_{\rm Q}=p |0\rangle\langle 0| + (1-p) |1\rangle\langle 1| \ee with $p\in [0,1]$.
 Here, $|0\rangle$ and $|1\rangle$ are, respectively, the ground and excited states of the qubit.
 The qubit state $\rho_{\rm Q}$ can be thought of as a Boltzmann thermal state with the inverse temperature given by \be \beta_{\rm Q} := -{1\over \Omega} \ln {1-p \over p}\;. \ee Naively, the qubit in a thermal state can be achieved by putting it in contact with a thermal bath at the specified (positive) temperature.
-In reality, controlling the qubit's temperature in verifying the fluctuation theorem is a key challenge, see the recent experiments on a quantum computer in \cite{solfanelli2021experimental, hahn2023quantum, BassmanOftelie:2024rsn}.
+In reality, controlling the qubit's temperature when verifying the fluctuation theorem is a key challenge; see recent experiments on a quantum computer in \cite{solfanelli2021experimental, hahn2023quantum, BassmanOftelie:2024rsn}.
 Moreover, $\beta_{\rm Q} <0$ if $p<1/2$.
-In such cases, the qubit state has population inversion, which should be maintained by external pumping by a laser, for example.
-Thus, this qubit state is not passive, and the consideration of work extraction is incomplete without taking into account the required work to achieve such negative temperature states.
+In such cases, the qubit state exhibits population inversion, which should be maintained by external pumping, for example, by a laser.
+Thus, this qubit state is not passive, and the consideration of work extraction is incomplete without taking into account the required work to achieve such negative-temperature states.
 Below, we will restrict ourselves to the regime with positive $T_Q=1/\beta_Q$ when considering the qubit-bath system as a heat engine/refrigerator.
 Otherwise, the corresponding efficiency or COP will be higher than the Carnot ones due to the neglect of the external pumping power.